 I brought a backgammon board with me to college, and often played with dormitory friends, the same way I imagine my mother played bridge with her classmates a generation and a half before.
 I vividly recall playing during my first semester at school with a particular hallmate, probably for a dime a point.
 We played many evenings and invariably I would win, a few dollars here, a few dollars there.
 When it came time to settle up, I was ahead by a few hundred dollars, which was an extraordinary and inappropriate sum for first-year college students in 1987.
 Yet, this was no reason to rejoice, as my opponent was a defensive end on our college football team; something I might have considered before deciding to play him for money.

 Regardless of the stakes, playing games for money elevates intensity and increases player adrenaline.
 Las Vegas casinos host backgammon and poker tournaments and to some, this condemns them as disagreeable games of chance (luck), and those who play are denounced as back-room gamblers.
 Their attire and behavior on national television would not suggest otherwise.
 In spite of the mathematics at the heart of backgammon and poker, the games are taught and contested in dimly lit rooms, not celebrated in after-school programs.
 Joining the school’s chess club on the other hand is lauded; no differently than making the math team or signing up for science club.
-Chess club is rightly grouped among STEM extracurriculars, and winning a state-wide high school chess tournament will certainly burnish a college application, much more so than ‘cashing’ in an internet poker tournament and winning a seat at the World Series of Poker in Sin City.
+Chess club is rightly grouped among STEM extracurriculars and winning a state-wide high school chess tournament will certainly burnish a college application, much more so than ‘cashing’ in an internet poker tournament and winning a seat at the World Series of Poker in Sin City.

 Enjoying mountains of bad press, it is easy to understand poker’s bad rep, but it is a little less clear for backgammon.
-While people do play for money, I hardly think dear Aunt Alyce would have enthusiastically taught me a morally suspect pastime, any more than she would have encouraged me to drink or smoke.
+While people do play for money, I hardly think dear Aunt Alyce would have enthusiastically taught me a morally suspect pastime, any more than she would have encouraged me to drink or smoke, although she enjoyed both.
 Backgammon is a noble game played by small groups in every corner of the globe, and I am proud to be teaching my young children to play.
 Most decisions in backgammon come down to mathematics, whether it is the odds of being hit and sent to the bar, or who is ahead in a running race.
 Risk-reward is always top of mind, and while the play may seem straightforward, more subtle issues of timing can baffle.
 In other games, would players describe high double rolls as “too fast”?
 The most intriguing and unique element of backgammon is, without a doubt, the doubling cube, a device that has no bearing on the playing of the game, but everything to do with its strategy.
 The six sides of the doubling cube are marked with the numerals 2, 4, 8, 16, 32, and 64 and the cube is not employed until a player offers it to his or her opponent.
 When a player feels he is ahead, and before he rolls, he can offer to his opponent to double the point value or the stakes of the game by turning the cube to “2”.
 If the opponent feels the game is a likely loser, he can decline the double, thereby conceding the game.
 If, on the other hand, the opponent feels he has a reasonable chance of prevailing, he can accept the double and take possession of the cube.
-Should the circumstances reverse and the player who owns the cube now feels the table has turned, he can offer the cube back at double the value, turning the cube to “4”.
+Should the circumstances reverse and the player who owns the cube now believe the table has turned, he can offer the cube back at double the value, turning the cube to “4”.
 As the game continues the same concession/acceptance process is repeated.
 When games are at their most exciting, the cube is passed back and forth a number of times, exerting exponential leverage and a near-constant need for reflection and reassessment.
 To make matters even more interesting, a simple win is tabulated based on the value of the cube, but if a player fails to bear off any checkers, the game is considered a gammon and the value is doubled.
-If a player does not get all of his checkers out of his home board, the game is termed a backgammon and the game is trebled.
-Fortunes can change with a roll of the dice, and then change back again just as easily, and yet no matter the rolls, the better and more experienced player usually prevails (sound familiar?).
+If a player does not bear all his checkers from his home board, the game is termed a backgammon and the game is trebled.
+Fortunes can change with a roll of the dice, and then change back again just as easily, and yet no matter the rolls, the better and more experienced player usually wins (sound familiar?).
 No matter the outcome, the element of chance contributes unpredictability, excitement, and most importantly, hope!

-For now, I’ll stick with backgammon and an occasional poker game, and maybe seek out a boutique manufacturer to print up a fews decks of cards which read “Make Checks Payable to Daniel Frisch Architecture.”
+For now, I’ll stick with backgammon and an occasional poker game, and maybe seek out a boutique manufacturer to print up a few decks of cards which read “Make Checks Payable to Daniel Frisch Architecture.”